LOADING

 What Web Accessibility Entails (And How to Implement)

-Many accessibility features can be implemented for a wide range of disabilities – screen reader compatibility for the blind or visually impaired, keyboard navigation for motor impairments that prevent using a mouse or trackpad, closed captioning for the deaf, and UI improvements cognitive issues, and many more.
-While you can knock out some of the significant improvements on your own, the biggest problem is keeping up with the changes.
-Every time you edit your website, you will have to ensure your content is accessible.
-As a company grows and an eCommerce site, manual work like this is rarely sustainable.
+Many accessibility features can be implemented for various disabilities.
+For example, screen reader compatibility for the blind or visually impaired, keyboard navigation for motor impairments that prevent using a mouse or trackpad, closed captioning for people who are deaf or hard of hearing, UI improvements, cognitive issues, and many more.
+While you can knock out some significant improvements independently, the biggest problem is keeping up with the changes.
+Every time you edit your website, you must ensure your content is accessible.
+Manual work like this is rarely sustainable as a company grows and an eCommerce site.

-Now, at this point, you might feel a headache coming on as you think about all the time and money it’s going to take to get this up and running.
+Now, at this point, you might feel a headache as you think about all the time and money it will take to get this up and running.
 Don’t fret; there are simple solutions.

 In short, using a platform that uses applications to change front-end user interface aspects and AI-powered backend changes that can adjust your site depending on the specific requirements of the particular allows you to see that “overnight” growth we were talking about.